servicemeshinterface/smi-spec/traffic-split.md

 ## Example implementation

-This example implementation is included to illustrate how the `Canary` object operates.
+This example implementation is included to illustrate how the `TrafficSplit` object operates.
 It is not intended to prescribe a particular implementation.

-Assume a `Canary` object that looks like:
+Assume a `TrafficSplit` object that looks like:

 ```yaml
     apiVersion: split.smi-spec.io/v1alpha1